Jheri curl: Application and maintenance

 A Jheri curl requires a two-part application that consists of a softener (often called a "rearranging cream") to loosen the hair, and a solution to set the curls.
-The rearranging cream uses pungent chemicals, causing the naturally tight curls to loosen.
-The looser curls are then set and a chemical solution is then added to the hair to permanently curl it.
+The rearranging cream uses Ammonium thioglycolate, causing the naturally tight curls to loosen.
+The looser curls are then set on perm rods and a chemical solution called a neutralizer, usually an oxidizing agent like hydrogen peroxide, is then added to the hair to permanently curl it.

-"Perming" is time and labor-intensive, and expensive to maintain.
+"Perming" is time and labor-intensive, and it is expensive to maintain.
 The chemicals required for the process often cause the wearer's natural hair to become brittle and dry.

 To maintain the look of the Jheri curl, wearers are required to apply a curl activator spray and moisturizers daily, and sleep with a plastic cap over the hair to prevent it from drying out.
 These products are expensive; a typical bottle of activator was small, retailed from $3 to $6, and was quickly depleted.
-The activator in particular has the undesirable side effect of being very greasy, and often stains clothing and furniture.
+The activator in particular has the undesirable side effect of being very greasy, and it often stains clothing and furniture.

 Washing the hair cleanses it of the styling products and also shows the damage done to the hair by the chemical process.
 As the hair grows out, the wearer is required to touch up the new hair growth, further adding to the overall expense.

 To resolve the problems associated with the cost of the look, Comer Cottrell invented a cheap kit (which he called the "Curly Kit") that could be used at home, thereby enabling lower-income people to copy the style of their idols.